Skip to main content

 Image of all-terrain wheelchair that is green and black.

-Historic Charlton Park (HCP) is pleased to announce it has been selected to receive a $10,000 grant from the Barry Community Foundation.
+Historic Charlton Park (HCP) is pleased to announce it received a $10,000 grant from the Barry Community Foundation in 2025.
 The funding will offset the purchase of an all-terrain wheelchair (track chair) to provide access to HCP’s grounds and trails for visitors that use mobility devices and wheelchairs.
 There will be no charge to use the track chair, but reservations will be required.
 HCP anticipates accepting the first reservations in summer 2025.
+Learn more and make your reservation here!

 HCP Awarded Grant from the W.S. & Lois VanDalson Foundation